mlmstem/Night_in_the_wood/README.md

      - Questionnaire Link: https://docs.google.com/forms/u/1/d/e/1FAIpQLSe3Yxy0fIxNo-uLitACOqKc1xJjpAFPvUdw9duivfnhWJoQYg/viewform?usp=sharing&fbclid=IwAR0-Jp6ly-RJMXUgxh3wchYhzGywGuVIJf07WxwDISIcQa30kMEKQowUnxA

 **2. Cooperative Evaluation:**
-   - *Why:* Cooperative evaluation provides a less intrusive way to observe and interact with users while they engage with your game.
+   - *Why:* Cooperative evaluation provides a less intrusive way to observe and interact with users while they engage with the game.
    - *Benefits:*
      - Allows you to watch how participants play the game and see if they are using it in the intended way.
      - Enables the evaluator to provide immediate solutions to identified problems.